-People often talk about how important it is to invest in a mattress because apparently you spend a third of your life sleeping.
+People often talk about how important it is to invest in a mattress because apparently, you spend a third of your life sleeping.
 But what about the other two-thirds of your life?
 We like to think we’re probably spending a good chunk of that time lounging on our sofas, blissfully binging Netflix.
 Because of that, we’re pretty sure that finding the right couch is just as, if not more, important than finding a good mattress.

 On one hand, you could go for aesthetics and invest in a high-quality leather sofa that skips on any comfort whatsoever.
-Or, you could go for all cushioning and settle on a sore-eye that you’re afraid to show guests.
-But there’s a middle ground sofa that does it all: it’s aesthetically pleasing, it's endlessly cozy and, if you try hard enough, it can double as a bed for those times when your mattress just won’t cut it.
+Or, you could go for all cushioning and settle on a sore eye that you’re afraid to show guests.
+But there’s a middle ground sofa that does it all: it’s aesthetically pleasing, it's endlessly cozy, and, if you try hard enough, it can double as a bed for those times when your mattress just won’t cut it.

 Yes, we’re talking about sectionals.
 And we’re pretty convinced that every living space needs one.
 Ready to find your perfect sofa?
 Keep scrolling for our favorite sectional ideas.
 Trust us, you’ll want to choose wisely when it comes to the piece of furniture you spend two-thirds of you life lounging around on.

-The Instant Classic
+Go For the Instant Classic

-A Little Leather
+Add a Little Leather

-Hue of Blue
+Include a Hue of Blue

 Tone it down with a few neutral accessories, or play up the hue with all white decor.